declan-smyth/entarchdesign-ca-dev/readme.md

 * AWS Secret Access Key
 * Default regaion name

-AWS have detailed instructions listed here: <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>
+AWS have detailed instructions listed here: <https://docs.aws.amazon.com/cli/latest/usergude/cli-configure-files.html>

+## Running the Tests

+There are a number of steps to running the scripts to test the AWS High Availability implementations

 ### Creating the required environment

 To set up your environment you must do the following:

+#### Creating a tfvars file
-1 Create & Configure a new file called *terraform.tfvars*.
+Create & Configure a new file called *terraform.tfvars*.
 This file is used to provide configuration information for your AWS Environment.
 You must provide the following configuration infomration:
  * ACCESS_KEY
  * SECRET_KEY
  * SUBSCRIBER_EMAIL
  * SUBSCRIBER_PHONE
  * NUMBER_OF_INSTANCES
-If this information is missing, the environment will be get created successfully
+If this information is missing, the environment will be get created successfully.
+The file can be created with a text editor of your choice

-2 Goto the *infra* folder and execute *terraform init*
+**NOTE:** *Do not commit your AWS **ACCESS KEY**  or **Secret Key** into a repository that will be published*

+#### Initialize Terraform

+In the folder where the git repo has been cloned, go to the *infra* folder

+Run the command `terraform init`.
+This will download the required provider plugins, in this case the *aws* provider

+#### Deploy the Environment

+The deployment of the environment is performed in two steps

+1. Verify and Validate the depoyment using the command `terraform plan -out "out.plan"`
+2. Apply the setup on the file *out.plan* using the command `terraform apply out.plan`

+Status and confirmation will be displayed on screen indicating progress.

 ### Executing the Tests

+Before the tests are  executed the following requirements must be met:

+* Python and boto3 installed
+* AWS Credentials Configured
+* Deployed the test environment

+If these have not been done, the test will fail